redlibrarian/redlibrarian.github.io/_posts/2019-06-23-marxism-and-critical-realism.markdown

 reducing human agency to those structures.

-At the heart of Bhaskar's critical realism (the name for the combination of transcendental realism and critical naturalism) is precisely distinction between knowledge (which is always socially produced) and the objects of knowledge, which are real.
+At the heart of Bhaskar's critical realism (the name for the combination of transcendental realism and critical naturalism) is precisely the distinction between knowledge (which is always socially produced) and the objects of knowledge, which are real.
 Malm writes that distinguishing the object of knowledge from the "means by which it is